I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 This is the original article on the topic of using balloons to make ice gems, but over the years it has made its way around the Internet and gone viral!

 This all started out at the local Whole Foods Co-Op and expanded into a sort of obsession.
-Originally I saw decorative ice blocks on TV years and years ago, then more recently at the Co-Op I was reminded about them again.
-So this winter I decided to try my hand at it, but for the life of me could not remember how they'd said they'd done it.
+Originally I saw decorative ice blocks on TV years and years ago.
+Then, more recently at the Co-Op, I was reminded about them again.
+So this winter, I decided to try my hand at it, but for the life of me could not remember how they'd said they'd done it.
 Resourceful as I am, and determined (read that as really, really stubborn), I set out to figure things out on my own.

 After trying out every container in my boyfriend's house (and realizing every time I wanted to cook or mix something for baking that all the spare bowls and cups were outside in the process of creating ice decorations), I felt there must be another way.
-My Mom, in her infinite wisdom, hit on filling balloons--pure genius!
+My mom, in her infinite wisdom, hit on filling balloons—pure genius!
 They're cheap, disposable, and create a beautiful tear-drop shape with a perfectly flat bottom.
-Thanks Mom!
+Thanks, Mom!

-I live in Northern Minnesota, right on Lake Superior, so will have no problems leaving ice gems outdoors for months on end throughout the winter.
+I live in Northern Minnesota, right on Lake Superior, so I will have no problems leaving ice gems outdoors for months on end throughout the winter.
 These winter decorations are really meant for climates that can sustain cold enough temperatures to be able to enjoy them.
 If you're somewhere warm and would like to feel a bit more wintry, you can make one and keep it in your freezer until you come visit us!
 (It's a beautiful winter wonderland, but I won't hold my breath!)

 - Food coloring

-- Outdoor Temps < 25ºF / -4ºC
+- Outdoor temperatures: < 25ºF / -4ºC

 Note: Food coloring is affected by cold, and will therefore settle to one spot in your ice gem.
 There will not be a uniform color.
 That said, color adds interest and depth to your creation.